mjaysidor/papi-framework/README.md

 # Welcome to Papi framework!

+### WARNING: PAPI IS AN EXPERIMENTAL PROJECT CURRENTLY IN THE ALPHA DEVELOPMENT STAGE.
-**WARNING: Papi is an experimental project.
-It is still in early stages of development and has not been battle-tested in a production environment.
+**Papi is still in early stages of development and has not been battle-tested in a production environment.
 At this stage nothing is guaranteed to work 100% properly.
-In the near future there will probably be some fixes, tweaks and changes to be made.**
+In the near future there will probably be some fixes, tweaks and changes to be made.
+At this stage Papi will not be exported to a separate composer package to allow full customization, which might be needed, given the early stage of the development process.**

-Papi is a framework designed to help developers implement performant PHP APIs both easily and quickly.
+### Papi is a framework designed to help developers implement performant PHP APIs both easily and quickly.
 It is a minimalistic framework focused on performance and ease of use.

 ### What it provides:
 * **[A built-in server based on Workerman][app]**